-Planning years in advance of the centennial allows us to identify key milestones and create action items based on the information we know today.
+Planning years in advance of the ICI centennial allows us to identify key milestones and create action items based on the information we know today.
 We understand that new and exciting developments may impact our plans over the course of time.
 Here’s an overview of our approach for the next few years:

 During the final organization meeting of the Indiana Association of Highway and Municipal Contractors (now called Indiana Constructors, Inc.), highway contractors from around Indiana met to approve the association's bylaws, appoint directors and find an executive secretary for the organization.